Game based learning & schools platform for Relationships Education.

 Cupcakes: It’s the school bake sale and the player is starting to get to know their classmates really well.
 Some of their friends want to play a prank on another friend in their group: what should they do?

-Red Flags: As friendships get closer, navigating everyone’s feelings can get tricky and people can feel left out or get jealous.
+Red Flags: As friendships get closer, navigating everyone’s feelings gets tricky and people feel left out or get jealous.
 How does the player deal with this?
 Also, two of their classmates are now in a relationship!
 But something doesn’t seem quite right...
 Can the player work out if their relationship is healthy and support their friends?

 Moving On: Every relationship goes through difficulties and resolving conflict is hard.
-Two of the players friends are a couple, but one of them wants to end the relationship.
-Can the player support them to do this in a healthy way and feel positive and confident about their next steps?
+Two of the player's friends are a couple, but one of them wants to end the relationship.
+Can the player support them to do this in a healthy way and feel confident about their next steps?

 Relationship health and romance scores

 The player's choices determine the health of the relationship and romance score that they have with each character.
 Choices are linked to one of the learning outcomes for each level.
-This means that adults supporting young people with Relationships Education can see what topics they are picking up particularly fast, or find challenging and may need additional support with.
+This means that adults can effectively support young people with Relationships Education.
+They can see what topics they understand, or find challenging and may need additional support with.

 Dating other characters

-Whether a character will go on a date is dependent on how healthy the Relationship and Romance score is with the player.
-The Relationship and Romance scores are balanced to reflect the outcome of the choices that the player has made during the game.
+Whether a character will go on a date is dependent on the Relationship and Romance score with the player.
+The Relationship and Romance scores are balanced to reflect the outcome of the player choices during the game.
 The dating mini levels focus on building young people's understanding of romantic or intimate relationships and include:

 Asking someone out on a date